What is duodenal biliary drainage?

 There are two possible explanations for how obstruction might be occurring in this situation.
 The first is that a small gallstone obstructed the bile ducts but finally passed through the bile ducts into the intestine.
 The second is that the particles passing through the bile ducts "irritate" the ducts, causing spasm of the muscle within the walls of the ducts (which obstructs the duct) or causing inflammation of the duct so that the wall of the duct swells (which also obstructs the duct).

 What are the risks of duodenal biliary drainage?

 The risks to the patient of duodenal biliary drainage are almost nonexistent.
 There have been no reports of reactions to the synthetic hormone.
 Nevertheless, the presence of the tube in the throat is uncomfortable for the 30-60 minutes that are necessary to complete the test.

 When is duodenal biliary drainage useful?

-Duodenal biliary drainage is useful in diagnosing problems related to gallstones when other tests such as ultrasonography have not demonstrated gallstones but suspicion is high that gallstones are the cause of the patient's problem.
+Once again, it's been decades since duodenal biliary drainage was the medical standard.
+Still, it can useful in diagnosing problems related to gallstones when other tests such as ultrasonography have not demonstrated gallstones, but suspicion is high that gallstones are the cause of the patient's problem.
 Cholesterol or pigment particles without gallstones may be present in individuals who have no medical problems or problems that are not due to gallstones.
 It is unclear whether these individuals ultimately are more likely to develop gallstones.
 Because such individuals exist, it also is important not to assume that particles mean that gallstones are the cause of a medical problem.
 The medical problem and its symptoms should be typical of the types of problems caused by gallstones.

 "Approach to the patient with incidental gallstones"